 Is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.

-Is a young adult’s conference (ages 17 and up) which seeks to connect young people in the Montreal area and to engage in and discuss relevant topics in their lives today.
-Most importantly, the conference looks to God’s Word as the ultimate authority to answer burning and many times controversial questions.
-It is a blend of main sessions with a guest speaker, amazing worship, workshops mixed with camping and outdoor activities.
-The retreat takes place during a weekend in early August.
-Our 2020 retreat will be geared towards Tweens aged 10 to 14 so we can start building up the next generation to forge friendships for a lifetime.
-Next retreat is August 7-9 2020.
+Is a camping weekend dedicated for youth (ages 12 to 17) which seeks to connect young people from the Greater Montreal Area and to engage them in discussions with topics relevant to their lives today.
+Most importantly, the conference looks to God’s Word as the ultimate authority to bring them answers to many controversial questions.
+It is a blend of main sessions with a guest speaker, amazing worship, workshops mixed with camp fires and lots of outdoor activities.
+Our next retreat will be in August 2021.